 That’s the technique I learned long ago.
 There’s a shorter version, using just two secondary circles, that you can find on the Wiki page (it’s animated and very clear).

-This works because a hexagon is comprised of six equilateral triangles, which means that each face has the same length as the radius.
+This works because a hexagon contains six equilateral triangles (like pie slices), which means each face has the same length as the radius.

 In the diagram above, you see the basic dimensions of a hexagon.
 The only one that isn’t obvious is the u parameter — the (minimum) length from the center to any face.

 But it’s easy enough to calculate.
 It’s just sin(60º) ~0.866r.
 (The length from the center to any point is obviously just r.)